 It doesn’t matter if you disagree with someone else’s opinions and beliefs, but it does matter that they run the risk of being severely punished for expressing them.
 Destroying the careers of people once so respected, and with it the loss of reputation and income is disgraceful.

-We are living in a very dangerous time – one in which we are forced by fear of consequence to self-censorship, where one careless or unmeant word can ruin your life.
+We are living in a very dangerous time – one in which we are forced by fear of consequence to self-censorship, where one careless word or flippant remark word can ruin your life.

 The PC Stasi are already at work implementing compliance, enforcing silence, promising public humiliation and indulging excessive punishment with fervour of Bolshevik proportions.